 Does yoga help back pain?
 This is a question I hear a lot.
 Today, I will discuss the benefits of yoga for all you back pain sufferers out there (this includes me, too).
+There’s many options including the Chirp Wheel, inversion tables, yoga and more.
 If you struggle with back pain, yoga might be just what you need to get the drug free pain relief you are looking for.

 **Pssst…At the end of this post, I will give you a link to some simple yoga poses you can do at home.